Houston Astros sign stealing scandal

-As a result, Astros general manager Jeff Luhnow and field manager A. J. Hinch were suspended for the entire 2020 season for failing to prevent the rule violations.
-The Astros were fined the maximum allowable $5 million and forfeited their first- and second-round picks in the 2020 and 2021 drafts.
-No players were punished because they had been given immunity by MLB in exchange for their cooperation.
-The Astros subsequently fired both Luhnow and Hinch on the day their suspensions were announced.
-MLB's investigation also determined that Boston Red Sox manager Alex Cora helped mastermind the Astros' sign stealing while serving as Hinch's bench coach in 2017.
-The Red Sox and Cora mutually parted ways the following day and MLB suspended him through the 2020 postseason, although the Red Sox rehired Cora after his suspension ended.
-Carlos Beltrán was the only Astros player from 2017 who was specifically named in the report; he had been hired to manage the New York Mets in November 2019 but parted ways with the team after the results of MLB's investigation were announced.
+The sanctions against the Astros were the most severe that MLB has ever issued against a member club, and are among the most severe sanctions for in-game misconduct in North American professional sports history.
+MLB levied the maximum $5 million fine on the Astros and stripped them of their first- and second-round picks in the 2020 and 2021 drafts.
+The league suspended Astros general manager Jeff Luhnow and field manager A. J. Hinch for the 2020 season for failing to prevent the rule violations; the Astros only fired the two after their punishment was announced by MLB.
+MLB's investigation also determined that Red Sox manager Alex Cora helped mastermind the Astros' sign-stealing while serving as Hinch's bench coach in 2017.
+MLB suspended Cora through the 2020 postseason; he left the team but was rehired after his suspension ended.
+Carlos Beltrán was the only Astros player from 2017 named in the report; he had been hired to manage the New York Mets in November 2019 but parted ways with the team after the results of MLB's investigation were announced.
+No players were punished; MLB had granted them immunity in exchange for their cooperation.
+The Astros retained their 2017 World Series championship title.

-The sanctions against the Astros were the most severe that MLB has ever issued against a member club, and are among the most severe sanctions for in-game misconduct in baseball history.
-A Wall Street Journal article published a few weeks after the MLB report described previously unknown details about the sign stealing operation and reported that it originated during the 2016 season, a broader scope than reported by MLB.
+A Wall Street Journal article published a few weeks after the MLB report revealed new details about the sign-stealing operation, including that it originated during the 2016 season.
 After the scandal broke, players on the 2017 Astros apologized to varying degrees.
 The team's actions were heavily criticized by players on other MLB teams.
 The scandal dominated the 2019–2020 offseason and the start of 2020 spring training.
 The scandal also led to lawsuits against the Astros and MLB.